 I. Immune System Organization

-The human immune system operates with two distinct arms: i) the innate (or non-specific) immune-type, the first line of defense against invading organisms; and ii) the adaptive (or specific) immune-type, which acts as a second line of defense to provide protection against re-exposure to the same pathogen.
+The human immune system operates with two distinct arms: i) the innate (or non-specific) or the first line of defense; and ii) the adaptive (or specific) immune-type, which acts as a second line of defense to provide protection against re-exposure to the same pathogen.
 The interplay between these two arms of immune system establishes an effective host defense by different functional mechanisms and pathways.
 The adaptive immune system requires some reaction time to process an invading organism, whereas the innate immune system includes defenses that are constitutively present and readily mobilize upon infection.
 Also, the adaptive immune system is antigen specific and reacts only with the organism that induced the response.
 In contrast, the innate system is not antigen specific and reacts universally to a variety of invaders.
 Finally, the adaptive immune system demonstrates immunological memory, that it “remembers and recognizes” a previously encountered organism and reacts more rapidly on subsequent exposure.
 In contrast, the innate immune system has no immunological memory.

 Everyone is born with innate immunity, a type of general protection with anatomical, humoral and cellular barriers.
 These protective barriers are equipped with chemical and biological agents.